 It’s important to remember that you don’t have to have ADHD to practice your executive function skills.
 Struggling at times—for instance, with staying focused in class—is completely normal (see this week’s Ask Dr. B. for some pointers!).
 You can thank your brain for keeping your attention on reading all the way to the end of this piece...what will you decide to do next?

-If you want more information on the science of ADHD (and tips on managing it), submit your interest on the Ask Dr. B page!
+If you want more information on the science of the brain, submit your question on the Ask Dr. B page!